Donald Trump Impeachment Sought By House Democrats Following Perjury Allegation

 Is There A Move Afoot To Start The Impeachment Process?

 At least one sign has emerged from Washington that Congressional Democrats are looking at beginning the impeachment process in earnest.
-House Judiciary Committee Chairman Jerrold Nadler (D-N.Y.) has hired two legal consultants: Norm Eisen, the former Obama administration ethics czar and chairman of the liberal watchdog group Citizens for Responsibility and Ethics in Washington, and Barry Berke, a white collar defense attorney.
+House Judiciary Committee Chairman Jerrold Nadler (D-N.Y.) has hired two legal consultants – Norm Eisen, the former Obama administration ethics czar and chairman of the liberal watchdog group Citizens for Responsibility and Ethics in Washington, and Barry Berke, a white-collar defense attorney.

 Both consultants have, in the past, argued in favor of impeaching Trump.
-However, whether or not Nadler hired them specifically to help him build an impeachment case against Trump remains unclear, as of this writing.
+However, whether or not Nadler hired them specifically to help him build an impeachment case against Trump remains unclear as of this writing.